FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/spa/native-login-form-to-fusionauth-same-domain-jwts-refresh-tokens-cookies.md

 ---
 layout: advice
-title: Single-page application native login to FusionAuth
-subtitle: Using JWTs and refresh tokens
+title: Single-page application native login to FusionAuth (same domain) with JWTs and refresh tokens
-description: An explanation of single-page application login using a native login form that submits directly to FusionAuth and uses server-side sessions plus refresh tokens in cookies
+description: An explanation of single-page application login using a native login form that submits directly to FusionAuth on the same domain with server-side sessions with refresh tokens in cookies
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication